 We’re here to help

-At MyState Bank, we understand that things don’t always go as planned.
+We understand that things don’t always go as planned.
 You could have lost your job or regular overtime, your business or investments may have experienced a downturn, your relationship might have broken down or you may have incurred unexpected medical expenses.

 In some cases, the problem may not arise from a major event, but instead be the result of difficulties and unexpected expenses over a period of time.
 Any of these things can put you in a position of financial hardship and make it difficult for you to meet your loan repayments.